Laxmi Ratan Shukla: Early life

 Shukla was born in Howrah, West Bengal, and did his schooling at Shree Hanumaan Jute Mill Hindi High School and the Don Bosco High & Technical School, Liluah.
-He caught attention in the Ranji Trophy in the 1997–98 season, and rose to prominence for performing well for the Indian under-19s team in the MTN Youth World Cup in South Africa.
+He made his first-class debut in the Ranji Trophy during the 1997–98 season, and was selected by India for the 1998 Under-19 Cricket World Cup.
 He was a part of the Bengal team in the Wills Trophy, in which they got to the semi-final.
 In 2000 he was picked for the National Cricket Academy.

 On 30 December 2015 he announced his retirement from all forms of cricket.

 International career

-Because of impressive performances in domestic level Shukla got a national call in 1999.
+Because of impressive performances at the domestic level, Shukla received a national call in 1999.
 He was dropped in favour of Ashish Nehra in the first Test he was selected to play, against Sri Lanka at Colombo in the Asian Test Championship, even after his name appeared in the 11-member squad flashed on the electronic scoreboard at the ground.
 He made his ODI debut against Sri Lanka on 22 March 1999 in Nagpur.
 He played his last ODI against West Indies in 1999.

 In fact he did not get further chances after that season as a bowler because other young pace bowlers like Zaheer Khan and Ashish Nehra had entered and established their places in the Indian Senior team, upon the impressive performances.